 It’s the same for MMA, with even more heated debate as the UFC and other smaller promotions begin to dwarf boxing in popularity.

 Who is the best pound-for-pound fighter on the planet?
-Many argue Anderson Silva, others say Georges St-Pierre.
-Jon Jones and Jose Aldo have forced themselves into the mix with dominating performances.
+Many argue Jon Jones, others say Georges St-Pierre, and Jose Aldo has forced himself into the mix with dominating performances.
 Brock Lesnar called himself the Baddest Man on the Planet and it was hard to argue for a while, until both Cain Velasquez and Shane Carwin pounded on him.

 There is art and science in our list, and some good ol' down-home opinion based on what fight fan Jack Randall sees in the Octagon.

 See the OddsShark Pound-For-Pound MMA Rankings below and check back for updates: